Cristin Milioti

 Cristin Milioti (born August 16, 1985) is an American actress and musician.
+Known for her roles on stage and screen, she has received various accolades including a Grammy Award and a Primetime Emmy Award, as well as nominations for an Actor Award and a Tony Award.

-She is known for playing The Mother, Tracy McConnell, in the CBS sitcom How I Met Your Mother from 2013 to 2014, and Sofia Falcone in the HBO crime drama series The Penguin (2024).
-The latter earned her a Critics' Choice Television Award and a Primetime Emmy Award, along with a nomination for a Golden Globe Award.
-She appeared in theater productions such as That Face (2010) and the musical Once (2011–2013), for which she won a Grammy Award and was nominated for a Tony Award.
+Milioti started her career with supporting roles on television, including as Catherine Sacrimoni in the HBO drama series The Sopranos (2006–2007).
+She rose to prominence for her performance as Tracy McConnell in the CBS sitcom How I Met Your Mother (2013–2014).
+She earned critical acclaim for her portrayal of Sofia Falcone in the HBO crime drama series The Penguin (2024), for which she earned the Primetime Emmy Award for Outstanding Lead Actress in a Limited or Anthology Series or Movie.

-Milioti also featured in the 2013 film The Wolf of Wall Street, the 2020 film Palm Springs, the second season of the FX anthology crime series Fargo (2015), the HBO Max comedy series Made for Love (2021–2022), Peacock comedy mystery series The Resort (2022) and two related episodes of Netflix’s hit series Black Mirror (2017, 2025).
+Milioti appeared in the Fox sitcom The Mindy Project (2015–2016), the second season of the FX anthology crime series Fargo (2015), the Netflix science fiction series Black Mirror (2017, 2025), the HBO Max comedy series Made for Love (2021–2022), and the Peacock comedy mystery series The Resort (2022).
+She also starred in films such as The Wolf of Wall Street (2013), It Had to Be You (2015), Palm Springs (2020), and Buddy (2026).

+On stage, she acted on Broadway in the plays The Lieutenant of Inishmore (2006) and Coram Boy (2007) before starring in the musical Once (2011–2013), which earned her a Grammy Award as well as a nomination for the Tony Award for Best Actress in a Musical.

 Early life

-Milioti was born and raised in Cherry Hill, New Jersey.
+Milioti was born on August 16, 1985, in Cherry Hill, New Jersey, a suburb of Philadelphia.
 She is of Italian descent, and calls her family "Olive Garden Italian".
 In middle school, she found her love of acting at Long Lake Camp for the Arts in Long Lake, New York.
 She graduated in 2003 from Cherry Hill High School East, where she began performing in school plays.
-She took acting classes at New York University, but dropped out during her sophomore year, admitting that her dropping out was a result of her being "wildly unhappy there".
+She took acting-classes at New York University, but dropped out during her sophomore year, admitting that her dropping out was a result of her being "wildly unhappy there".